Getting Your License And Insurance As A New Driver In Ontario

 Read more about applying for driving experience here.

-Tips To Lower Your Car Insurance Rates Faster
+Tips For New Drivers To Lower Insurance Costs

-Get a referral from your previous insurance company : They can write a letter to confirm that you have a clean driving record and no history of speeding tickets.
-This will help with your car insurance rates!
+- Get a referral from your previous insurer : They can write a letter to confirm that you have a clean driving record and no history of speeding tickets.

-Shop and compare quotes on car insurance : Get quotes from a few insurance companies.
+- Shop and compare your options : Get estimates from insurers.
 You will find that there can be a difference between providers.

-Check insurance rates before you buy a car : Ask your broker whether your car is expensive to insure.
-Rates on cars are connected to if it’s a model that is stolen often or in accidents more than other makes and models.
+- Check rates before you buy a car : Ask your advisor whether your car is expensive to insure.
+Costs on cars are connected to if it’s a model that is stolen often or in accidents more than other makes and models.

-Take a driver training course :Even if you have driving experience, take a government approved driving course.
-Passing a driving course in Ontario shows that you are educated on the rules and etiquette of the road here.
+- Take a driver training course :Even if you have driving experience, take a government approved driving course.
+Passing a driving course shows that you are educated on the rules and etiquette of the road here.

-Avoid speeding tickets or distracted driving tickets : Keep your driving record clean and your rates will reflect your good driving habits.
+- Avoid speeding tickets or distracted driving tickets : Keep your record clean and your premiums will reflect your good driving habits.

-Take advantage of loyalty and multi-product discounts : If you renew your car insurance policy, your provider may offer you a loyalty discount.
+- Take advantage of loyalty and multi-product discounts : If you renew your policy, your provider may offer you a loyalty discount.
 And if you have your car and home together with the same insurer, you may get a multi-product (or multi-vehicle) discount.
-Ask your broker about the car insurance discounts they can offer you.
+Ask your insurer about the car insurance discounts they can offer you.

 Out Of Country Drivers